-Under the Currency Decree, an individual license of the NBU is required, inter alia, for:
+Under the Currency Decree, an individual license of the NBU is required, among other things, for:

-- repatriation and transfer of funds in hryvnia into Ukraine, if in excess of the amounts in hryvnia which have been transferred abroad on legal grounds; - depositing funds in foreign currency and other "currency valuables" (e.g., securities, banking metals, etc.) in an account or on deposit outside Ukraine (except, inter alia, the opening by a duly licensed Ukrainian commercial bank of a correspondent account with a foreign bank, and the opening by a Ukrainian resident individual of a bank account with a foreign bank for the duration of such individual's stay abroad); and - investing abroad, including transferring foreign currency abroad in connection with the acquisition of assets and securities.
+- repatriation and transfer of funds in UAH into Ukraine, if in excess of the amounts in UAH which have been transferred abroad on legal grounds; - depositing funds in foreign currency and other "currency valuables" (eg. securities, banking metals, etc.) in an account or on deposit outside Ukraine (except, among others, the opening by a duly licensed Ukrainian commercial bank of a correspondent account with a foreign bank, and the opening by a Ukrainian resident individual of a bank account with a foreign bank for the duration of such individual's stay abroad); and - investing abroad, including transferring foreign currency abroad in connection with the acquisition of assets and securities.